Kate Middleton’s Harry Potter-Inspired Look Sends The Internet Into A Frenzy

 ⚽????
 The Irish Football Association @NorthernIreland is working to promote, foster and develop youth football for all in Northern Ireland, creating a fun, safe and inclusive culture — The Duke and Duchess of Cambridge joined them to find out more about their work at grassroots level, including the Shooting Stars programme encouraging young girls to play football, and Ahead of the Game — which supports clubs and volunteers when dealing with mental health issues with a focus on challenging the stigma and preventative measures. #NorthernIreland #RoyalVisitIreland #Belfast

-The Duke and Duchess then switched from athletic garb to evening wear when they headed out to Belfast’s Empire Music Hall for an event.
-As previously reported by the Inquisitr, both Kate and William took turns behind the bar last night pouring perfect pints of beer for themselves and some of the other attendees.
+The duke and duchess then switched from athletic garb to evening wear when they headed out to Belfast’s Empire Music Hall for an event.
+As previously reported by The Inquisitr, both Kate and William took turns behind the bar last night — pouring perfect pints of beer for themselves and some of the other attendees.